 Plantation shutters with a hidden split are usually found on full height shutters as smaller shutters are usually flexible enough without the additional split.
 Especially popular on larger windows, a hidden split adds flexibility and control to places where the direction and amount of light fluctuates throughout the day.

 A hidden split can be added anywhere along a shutter for no extra cost – you could even split your shutter in multiple places if you wanted to.
-The point of this addition is to decrease the trade off between light and privacy – in the bedroom above you can close the bottom of the window when you’re getting dressed or sleeping while the top third of the window remains open as an early morning alarm clock.
+The point of this addition is to decrease the trade off between light and privacy – in the bedroom above you can close the bottom of the window when getting dressed or sleeping while the top third of the window remains open as an early morning alarm clock.

 However, although adding a hidden split will not increase the cost of your shutters having a hidden tilt rod will – and as you can see most customers do choose to have a hidden tilt rod along with their hidden split.
 What’s a visible tilt rod?
 You might hear it referred to as ‘the stick in the middle’ which you can see on most classic plantation shutter installations.
 The additional cost is incurred as the mechanism that moves the louvres is built into the frame of the window which is more labour intensive than attaching a tilt rod.

 The most usual use of a hidden split in plantation shutters is to keep the bottom of the room hidden from passers-by.
 Hidden splits can be put in at just the right height to conceal seated guests and you can tilt the louvers to angle the light into the room rather than closing it completely, as you can see in the photo above.

 Don’t like the hidden tilt system?
 You can still break up your shutters – mid-rails, cafe style shutters and tier on tier shutters are all solutions that give you greater control over how the light from your shutters enters the home.